simran-lopes/nnfl-ia1/README.md

 after that we call the def init where we will load all the weights of the neural network and the neural network code that is the wide_resnet.py which is a 2 layer convolutional neural network in which we use batch normalization and averagepooling method not maxpooling or minpooling which helps us to give a good result

+# Conclusion
+We implemented an application for age and gender prediction.
+The application was made using Python using concepts of neural network were sucessfully able to detect the age and gender of the person

+# Possible Future Research
+There are many possibilities in age and gender estimation research.
+A n immediate idea would be to look more deeply into training models with integral images as additional colour channels using more varied neural network architectures.
+Another idea would be to use more varied neural network architecture specifically for gender prediction.
+Many current tools use the same architecture for both age and gender prediction

 # Refrences
 https://is.muni.cz/th/sql06/Thesis.pdf